goustoben/gousto-webclient/readme.md

 `node-config` will load each file, and if the keys match the later file to be loaded will overwrite the variable.

-These are file and the order of how they are called:
+These are the files, and the order of execution:

 1. default environment variable.
-We keep all keys in here so its a singular place we can see all our variable. **Will always be loaded**.
+We keep all keys in here, so it's a singular place we can see all our variable. **Will always be loaded**.
    * `config/default.json5`

 2. This is load based on the `NODE_CONFIG_ENV`, if not defined will not be loaded